We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Rosy cheeks occur as a result of blood vessels widening near the surface of the skin.
-In many cases, the body will react like this for benign reasons, such as trying to warm the skin up in cold conditions.
+In many cases, the cheeks blush for benign reasons, such as trying to warm the skin up in cold conditions.

-However, rosy cheeks can sometimes signify a more severe condition.
+However, they can sometimes signify a more severe condition.
 It is important for a person to know the potential causes of rosy cheeks and the other symptoms that may occur alongside them.

 In this article, we take a look at nine possible causes of rosy cheeks.
 Most are benign, but some may benefit from a doctor’s attention.